someshugar445/Resume_Creator_flask_app/README.md

 My resume maker:

-This project Give the user a sample ready made resume template.
+This project gives the user a sample ready made resume template.

 Your resume will finally show your potential.
 Personalize dozens of resume templates.